-Iran’s Raisi says ‘genocide’ under way in Gaza as he meets Russia’s Putin
+Iran’s Raisi says ‘genocide’ unfolding in Gaza as he meets Russia’s Putin

 Iran’s Raisi, Saudi Arabia’s MBS discuss Israel-Hamas war

-Putin has cast the Israel-Hamas war in Gaza as a failure of US diplomacy and suggested Moscow could be a mediator in the decadeslong Israeli-Palestinian conflict.
+Putin has cast the Israel-Hamas war in Gaza as a failure of US diplomacy and suggested Moscow could be a mediator in the decades-long Israeli-Palestinian conflict.

-Greeting Raisi a the Kremlin, Putin said it was important to discuss the situation in the Middle East, especially in the Palestinian territories.
+Greeting Raisi at the Kremlin, Putin said it was important to discuss the situation in the Middle East, especially in the Palestinian territories.

-Raisi responded via a translator: “What is happening in Palestine and Gaza is of course genocide and a crime against humanity.”
+Raisi responded via a translator: “What is happening in Palestine and Gaza is, of course, genocide and a crime against humanity.”

 “It’s not just a regional issue, it’s an issue for the entire humankind,” he told Putin, adding that “it’s necessary to find a quick solution.”

-Iran backs the Palestinian group Hamas, which rules the Gaza Strip.
-Russia has relations with all the key players in the Middle East including Hamas and Israel, which it angered by hosting a Hamas delegation in Moscow in October.
+Iran backs the Palestinian group Hamas, which governs the Gaza Strip.
+Russia has relations with all the key players in the Middle East including Hamas and Israel, the latter of which it angered by hosting a Hamas delegation in Moscow in October.

-Some analysts say the Gaza conflict has benefitted Russia by distracting world attention from the war in Ukraine and enabling Moscow to align itself with other developing countries in solidarity with the Palestinians.
+Some analysts have said the Gaza conflict has benefitted Russia by distracting world attention from the war in Ukraine and enabling Moscow to align itself with other developing countries in solidarity with the Palestinians.

 On Wednesday, Russian President Vladimir Putin made a rare one-day lightning tour to the Middle East during which he visited Saudi Arabia after a short trip to the United Arab Emirates.